RobertoStev/EmployeeManagement/README.md

   <li><b>HR:</b> Has full <b>CRUD (Create, Read, Update, Delete)</b> control over employees and can manage leave balances.</li>
 </ul>

-<p>Both Employees and HR users can request leave, while HR employees can adjust annual and bonus leave days for employees as needed.</p>
+<p>Both Employees and HR users can create leave and sick leave requests, while HR employees can adjust annual and bonus leave days for employees as needed.</p>

 <p>This is the landing page where unregistered or non-logged-in users are redirected when the application starts.
 It provides a brief overview of the system and its functionality.</p>